 Q: What role do schools play in assimilation and acculturation?
 A: Schools can either promote assimilation by emphasizing the dominant culture or support acculturation by celebrating diversity and providing culturally responsive education.
 The latter approach is generally considered more beneficial.

-Q: How can communities foster positive acculturation experiences?
-A: By creating inclusive environments, providing resources for newcomers, celebrating cultural diversity, and addressing discrimination, communities can support positive acculturation experiences.
+Q: How can communities support positive acculturation experiences?
+A: By creating inclusive environments, providing resources for newcomers, celebrating cultural diversity, and addressing discrimination, communities can support positive acculturation experiences Turns out it matters..

 Conclusion